agniiva/occurance/content/_index.md

 ---
-title: Agniva Mahata Blogs
+title: Agniva Mahata
 ---

-Hi Agniva Mahata here.

-I'm an explorer & life-long learner of tech and human interaction.
-I've spent 5+ years in Tech & Startups, worked with a bunch of places from startups to established organisation & NGOs, at present I run:
-- [CashCowLabs](https://cashcowlabs.io), a organic Growth agency for Saas.
-- [Ganjes](https://www.ganjes.net/), a Venture Capital firm.

-My journey spans AI/ML, business, and innovation.
-I build bold ideas, chasing the impossible :D
+Hi, I’m Agniva Mahata.

+I’m passionate about technology, human interaction, and storytelling.
+With over five years in tech and startups, I’ve had the privilege of working with a variety of organizations, from innovative startups to established companies and NGOs.
+Currently, I lead [CashCowLabs](https://cashcowlabs.io), an organic growth agency for SaaS, and [Ganjes](https://www.ganjes.net/), a venture capital firm.

+Alongside my work in AI, ML, and business innovation, I nurture a love for writing stories as I continue to learn and explore new ideas.
+My journey is all about building meaningful connections and chasing bold, creative visions.

+Happy reading.